-Some online bachelor's degree programs in human resources management are degree completion programs, requiring the equivalent of an associate's degree and completion of general education coursework prior to enrolling.
+Several schools offer online Bachelor of Arts (BA) or Bachelor of Science (BS) degree programs in human resources management; sometimes this field is offered as a concentration within a business management bachelor's degree program.
+Some are degree completion programs, requiring the equivalent of an associate's degree and completion of general education coursework prior to enrolling.
 Individuals who are already working in a related field may apply to this type of program.

 Human resources management programs may prepare graduates to sit for professional exams, like the certification exam for the Professional in Human Resources credential.
 Additional work experience may be required to meet certification standards.

-Students enrolled in programs like the Bachelor of Arts in Human Resource Management or Bachelor of Science in Business, Management and Economics with a concentration in human resource management acquire the skills necessary to manage employee and labor relations, as well as institute occupational safety and security.
-Most schools require program applicants to have a high school diploma or GED.
+Designed for professionals looking to advance in their careers, as well as prospective human resource managers looking to become qualified for entry-level human resource (HR) positions, students in this program acquire the skills necessary to manage employee and labor relations, as well as institute occupational safety and security.
+Most schools require that applicants have a high school diploma or GED.

-Schools that offer online bachelor's programs in human resource management establish virtual classrooms that students can access by logging into a central system.
-These classrooms include downloadable assignments, as well as a chat client to communicate with the instructor and classmates and reference materials.
-As long as a student has a reliable Internet connection they can log in and complete course work at any time.
+These programs utilize virtual classrooms that students can access by logging into a central system, which then include reference materials and downloadable assignments, as well as a chat client to communicate with the instructor and classmates.
+Coursework may be completed at a student's own pace.

-This course discusses the skills associated with selecting, training and compensating the staff of a business organization.
+Discusses the skills associated with selecting, training and compensating the staff of a business organization.
 It also examines policies and theories related to these practices.